REMSA: Foundation Model Selection for Remote Sensing via a Constraint-Aware Agent: Related Work

 \section{Related Work}

-\stitle{Foundation Models and Model Selection.} Due to the rapid emergence of RSFMs, there has been extensive research into their capabilities and benchmarks~\citep{fm_bench1, fm_bench2, fm_bench3}.
-In RS, recent surveys and benchmarks~\citep{rsfm_survey, ramachandran2025primer, vrsbench} have systematically cataloged FMs and evaluated their performance on applications such as land cover classification, wildfire scar segmentation, urban change detection, visual question answering, etc. However, these works primarily focus on descriptive analysis or standardized evaluation, offering limited support for automated FM selection.
-Large-scale evaluations such as GEO-Bench-2~\citep{geobench2} further highlight that RSFM performance varies strongly across capability dimensions, but still do not address automatic FM selection.
-Recent work also shows that pre-training data coverage (geographic and sensor diversity) strongly affects RSFM generalization~\citep{purohit2025how, Plekhanova0DABW25}.
+\stitle{Foundation Models and Model Selection.} Due to the rapid emergence of FMs, there has been extensive research into their capabilities and benchmarks~\cite{internvideo2,kerem2024do,fmorfinetune}.
+In RS, recent surveys and benchmarks~\cite{rsfm_survey, ramachandran2025primer, guo2024skysense} have systematically cataloged FMs and evaluated their performance on applications such as land cover classification, wildfire scar segmentation, urban change detection, visual question answering, etc. However, these works primarily focus on descriptive analysis or standardized evaluation, offering limited support for automated FM selection.
+Large-scale evaluations such as GEO-Bench-2~\cite{geobench2} further highlight that RSFM performance varies strongly across capability dimensions, but they mainly evaluate models under fixed benchmark protocols rather than addressing the upstream problem of selecting suitable FMs under user-specific constraints.
+Other work also shows that pretraining data coverage~(geographic and sensor diversity) strongly affects RSFM generalization~\cite{purohit2025how, Plekhanova0DABW25}.
 While current benchmarks document these properties, they do not use them to guide model choice, further motivating automated FM selection.
-Additionally, there is a new capabilities encoding approach that estimates a model’s performance on unseen downstream tasks, reducing the need for exhaustive fine-tuning~\citep{pierre2025benchmark}.
-Although this provides valuable tools for comparative evaluation, it is still a benchmarking tool that does not address end-to-end automatic FM selection workflows.
+Additionally, recent capabilities encoding approach estimates a model’s performance on unseen downstream tasks, reducing the need for exhaustive fine-tuning~\cite{pierre2025benchmark}.
+Although such performance prediction methods provide valuable tools for comparative evaluation, they are complementary to our setting.
+They rely on standardized transfer evidence and do not address end-to-end FM selection from open-ended user queries involving modalities, data availability, compute budgets, and deployment constraints.
 Moreover, previous surveys and benchmarks are static and task-specific, lacking a unified schema or machine-readable representation of RSFMs.
 In contrast, our \fmd consolidates the available FMs into a structured, extensible resource that directly supports automated retrieval, comparison, and selection.
-Another relevant line of work is AutoML, which includes frameworks such as Auto-WEKA~\citep{autoweka}, Auto-sklearn~\citep{autosklearn}, and CAML~\citep{caml}.
+Another relevant line of work is AutoML, which includes frameworks such as Auto-WEKA~\cite{autoweka}, Auto-sklearn~\cite{autosklearn}, and CAML~\cite{caml}.
 They automate the selection of parameters, algorithms, or pipelines through meta-learning and optimization techniques.
-Although these approaches show the feasibility of automating model choice in classical machine learning settings, they have not been extended to the selection of FMs, particularly in the RS domain.
-To our knowledge, there is no existing autonomous method or agent that assists scientists in selecting the most suitable FM for their specific constraints and applications.
-Our work fills this gap by combining \fmd and \system, presenting the first domain-specialized agentic workflow for FM selection that automates the matching of user constraints to appropriate models.
+Although these approaches show the feasibility of automating model choice in classical machine learning settings, they have not been applied to the selection of FMs, particularly in the RS domain.
+To our knowledge, there is no existing dedicated method or agent that assists scientists in selecting the most suitable FM for their specific constraints and applications.
+Our work fills this gap by combining \fmd and \system, formalizing constraint-aware RSFM selection as an upstream step in practical RS or computer vision pipelines and implementing it through structured metadata grounding, task-aware orchestration, clarification, ranking, and explanation.